Programs and Services

 The program is especially beneficial for parents, school counselors, teachers, juvenile probation officers, youth ministers, and others who have daily contact with youth or young adults.

 Operation: Street Smart is a collaborative program sponsored by the Injury Prevention Center and the Wright State University Boonshoft School of Medicine.

 The Injury Prevention Center is part of the Violence Prevention Coalition, a group of community agencies at the forefront of violence prevention in Montgomery County.

 The Violence Prevention Coalition is currently focusing on the following initiatives:

 - Hope in the Valley – this program educates at-risk youth about preventing violence and reversing bad habits.
 This program is in partnership with the Montgomery County Juvenile Courts system.

 - Male Intervention Program - this pilot program operates through the schools.
 Similar to Mahogany’s Child for women, the male intervention program focuses on healthy behaviors and emphasizes the importance of early disease detection.

-The Injury Prevention Center offers an Alcohol Education Fair to local schools.
+The Injury Prevention Center offers an Health and Safety Fair to local schools.
 This interactive fair is designed to educate students about the dangers of underage drinking and alcohol abuse.

-The Injury Prevention Center’s driving simulator is a part of the Alcohol Education Fair.
+The Injury Prevention Center’s driving simulator is a part of the Health and Safety Fair.
 The driving simulator offers intense driver training to students in need of additional driving education.
 The simulator is also used in studies to evaluate the effectiveness of simulation training.